-Removing hands from handlebars for the opeator and from grab handles for the passenger (2-UP models), or feet from the footrests during operation.
+Removing hands from handlebar or feet from the footrests during operation.

 Removing even one hand or foot can reduce your ability to control the vehicle or could cause you to lose your balance and fall off the vehicle.
 If you remove a foot from the footrests, your foot or leg may come into contact with the rear wheels, which could injure you or cause an accident.